 When the label is attached to a metal surface, it also affects the RFID system.
 The RF signal cannot pass through the metal, so when the metal material is close to the HF antenna or the UHF tag and the reader, the read/write distance of the RFID system is greatly affected.
 Another adverse effect is absorption: metals can absorb RF signals, which also affect HF and UHF tags to varying degrees.

-The reading and writing distance of the HF tag is relatively short.
+The read and write distance of the HF tag is relatively short.
 UHF tags have a long read and write distance when they are far enough away from the metal surface; however, if the tag is too far away from the metal surface, its abrupt portion will affect the usability of the tag, so the ideal height is 5mm.

 In RFID anti-counterfeiting applications, clothing is commonly used for anti-counterfeiting.